zibo-zhang-9/teleoperated-micro-assembly-haptic-feedback/README.md

 Furthermore, the identification and modeling of piezoelectric actuator hysteresis enabled force compensation that improved control accuracy and system stability.

-The proposed system demonstrates that integrating **real-time communication, multi-modal sensing, and human-in-the-loop control** is essential for achieving reliable performance in micro-manipulation tasks.
+Experimental results demonstrate that integrating **real-time communication, multi-modal sensing, and human-in-the-loop control** is essential for achieving reliable performance in micro-manipulation tasks.

 ---